Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 **T5.
 Playback engine: Extract portable ideas from JHV3D (SWHV-CCN2-20100-05)**

 SWHV operates in a fully asynchronous manner and can achieve high frame rates with low CPU utilization.
 This topic deals on how the time and data flows are distributed within the program and is closely linked to how Kakadu is used for decoding the JPEG2000 data.
 It is unclear whether there are advantages to the JHV3D approach.
-On a superficial level, SWHV appears to reach about half the CPU utilization of JHV3D with uncached decoded data and less than 5% with cached decoded data.
+On a superficial level, SWHV appears to reach about half the CPU utilization of JHV3D with un-cached decoded data and less than 5% with cached decoded data.

 During the CCN2 period, significant progress was made by moving the cache of the decoded image data in Java memory and out of the `Kdu_region_compositor`.
 The cache uses soft references, thus the decoded image data fills the JVM heap which has a fixed size established at startup.
 When the maximum heap size is reached, the garbage collector eagerly collects the buffers not referenced elsewhere in the program.
 The effect is an automatic trade-off between memory and CPU usage for already decoded image data.
 This also leads to a potentially dramatic drop of the total memory used by the application since the JHV-side caching uses one byte per pixel (for color-mapped layers) compared to the four bytes per pixel of `Kdu_region_compositor`.
 Other benefits include a performance increase due to reduced need for copies between Kakadu native buffers and JVM memory, and the cache adaptation to the JVM heap size.
 The benefits scale with the available JVM heap and with the number of loaded image layers.
 Some test cases achieved significant reductions both in CPU and memory usage.